Jorge-Ortiz-Mata/Github-Course/README.md

 * git diff.
 It shows you the changes that your have made (git diff namebranch).

 * git pull.
 It downloads the changes from a remote repo to your local machine.
 This is helpul if you make changes online and have them in your local enviroment.

+* git reset.
+It resets the commit where you were working on.

 ##	Notes.